Larson’s collision with Elliott is early season NASCAR drama | Times Leader

 Add in the fact that they’re teammates, and NASCAR has a downright tantalizing storyline to follow just two races into the new season.

-Larson went on to , even surviving a chaotic restart with four laps left on an entertaining day for the circuit’s new cars on its oldest asphalt.
+Larson went on to claim his first victory of the season, even surviving a chaotic restart with four laps left on an entertaining day for the circuit’s new cars on its oldest asphalt.

-The restart was even more spicy because it was caused by Elliott, whose was deemed suspicious by plenty of NASCAR fans.
+The restart was even more spicy because it was caused by Elliott, whose spin with eight laps to go was deemed suspicious by plenty of NASCAR fans.

 After claiming his second surfboard trophy, Larson realized everybody wanted to know about his contact with his furious fellow Hendrick Motorsports superstar.